Introduction to Zahidi Dates: A Glimpse into Nature's Golden Bounty

 - Potassium: A key electrolyte that supports heart health and helps regulate blood pressure.

-- Magnesium: Essential for muscle and nerve function, as well as bone health.
+- Magnesium: Essential for muscle and nerve function and bone health.

 - Copper: A trace mineral with antioxidant properties, contributing to overall well-being.